Glacier National Park (U.S.): Recreation

+The park attracts many mountain climbers, with many routes having rapid elevation gains.
+The mountains' sedimentary rocks fracture easily.
+The Glacier Mountaineering Society sponsors climbing in the park and catalogues its peaks.

-The park is a popular destination for fly fishing.
+The park is a popular destination for kayaking and fly fishing.
 A permit is not required to fish in park waters.
 The threatened bull trout must be released immediately back to the water if caught; otherwise, the regulations on limits of catch per day are liberal.

 Winter recreation in Glacier is limited.
 Snowmobiling is illegal throughout the park.
 Cross-country skiing is permitted in the lower altitude valleys away from avalanche zones.